-• The DSGHP Administrator has retained HealthSmart to perform claims processing and other specified services in relation to the DSGHP.
+The DSGHP Administrator has retained HealthSmart as our Third-Party Claims Administrator (TPA) to perform claims processing and other specified services in relation to the DSGHP.
 HealthSmart is not a fiduciary of the DSGHP and will not exercise any of the discretionary authority and responsibility granted to the DSGHP Administrator, as described above.